What to Consider When Betting Elite 8 NCAA Tournament Games

 For all the upsets produced by the opening four days, it’s the higher-seeded power teams that still dominate the tournament when it counts.
-And yet, don’t expect all four No. 1 seeds to reach the Final Four, something that’s happened just once through the 2018 tournament, in 2008.
+And yet, don’t expect all four No. 1 seeds to reach the Final Four, something that’s happened just once, in 2008.

 While the top seeds are money when it comes to winning the national championship, in the Elite Eight there’s always room for somebody else to slip through.

 Sure, No. 11 seed Loyola of Chicago made the Final Four in 2018, but the Ramblers got there by beating a ninth-seeded Kansas State team in the Elite Eight.
 Seventh-seeded South Carolina, Michigan State and Connecticut — in 2017, 2015 and 2014 respectively, all got there by beating No. 4 seeds.

 Real shockers in the Elite Eight are rare; from 2009-19, there have been only four that truly qualify: No. 10 Syracuse over No. 1 Virginia in 2016; No. 9 Wichita State over No. 2 Ohio State in 2013; and No. 11 VCU over No. 1 Kansas and No. 8 Butler over No. 2 Florida in 2011.
 That’s four out of 44 games, hardly a convincing percentage.

 The more common upsets in the Elite Eight are mild ones, but they occur with surprising regularity.